svaderia/svaderia.github.io/_posts/articles/2017-06-28-script-to-generate-python-scripts.md

 import sys

 def main():
-    # Checks if version is specified, if not it will write the default version in shebang.
+    # Checks if version is specified seprately or not
     version = -1
     if len(sys.argv) > 1:
         if sys.argv[1] in ['2','3']:
             version = int(sys.argv[1])
+        else:
+            print('Version is not valid, so creating file with deafult version')

     title = input("Enter a title for your script: ")